Kitchen extension ideas for the perfect culinary space

 Find inspiration from glazed kitchen extension ideas and kitchen extensions with skylights to think of ways to ensure your space feels light and airy, but is also practical.

-It's also important to remember that adding extra glazing to your extension may also impact building regulations approval under approved document Part L which states that the area of windows, roof windows and glazed doors mustn't account for more than 25% of the extension's floor area.
+It's also important to remember that adding extra glazing, with an orangery kitchen extension for example, may also impact building regulations approval under approved document Part L which states that the area of windows, roof windows and glazed doors mustn't account for more than 25% of the extension's floor area.

 This is to ensure thermal efficiency, but being able to demonstrate the new extension won't create any more CO2 emissions than one with less glazing should help to ensure approval.

-11. Add a roof canopy for extra outdoor dining space
+11. Incorporate a roof canopy for extra outdoor dining space

 12. Extend to the side if rear space is limited